Anticipatory Bail | Section 438 of Cr.PC, 1973 | 482 BNSS, 2023

 State as well as Victim can also file application of Cancellation of Bail Application if the accused violates the conditions imposed by Court.

-If Session Court as well as High Court rejects bail application, individual can file anticipatory bail before Supreme Court.
+If Session Court as well as High Court rejects bail application, individual can file anticipatory bail before Apex Court.

-If any Criminal Advocate in Supreme Court convinced to the Court to get pre-arrest bail by Supreme Court.
+If any Legal Experts in Apex Court convinced to the Court to get pre-arrest bail by Apex Court.

-After rejection of Bail Application by High Court, Individual can take help of Supreme Court Advocate in Delhi for Bail Matters.
+After rejection of Bail Application by High Court, Individual can take help of Apex Court lega in Delhi for Bail Matters.

 The Constitution Bench in this case emphasized that provision of pre-arrest bail enshrined in Section 438 of the Cr.PC.

-The Hon’ble Supreme Court held pre-arrest Bail is directly related to Article 21 of the Constitution which relates to personal liberty.
+The Hon’ble Apex Court held pre-arrest Bail is directly related to Article 21 of the Constitution which relates to personal liberty.

 Bar of Anticipatory Bail under SC-ST Prevention of Atrocity Act, 1989